formello-forms/formello/readme.txt

 You can create forms directly inside Gutenberg editor, save submitted data and also get notification of submitted form.

+== Features ==

+* Form validation
+* ReCaptcha protection (v2 and v3 invisible)
+* Store submissions
+* Email notification
+* Form customization: you can arrange field and display stacked field or in a row with label on side.
+You can change button colors and also choose loading icon and icon position.

 == Supported form input ==

+* Text
+* Email
+* Tel
+* Url
+* Hidden
+* Checkbox
+* Radio
+* Date
+* Time
+* Textarea
+* Range
+* Color

 == Installation ==